 Insights

 FAQs

-Watch for overage fees when you exceed conversation or resolution limits, setup and implementation costs not included in the base price, add-on charges for reporting or API access, and annual commitment requirements that lock you in before you've validated the tool's performance.
+What hidden costs should I watch for in AI customer support pricing?
+Watch for usage floors and minimum commitments, overage fees when you exceed included volume, setup and implementation costs not in the base price, add-on charges for reporting or API access, and annual commitments that lock you in before you have validated performance.

-Start with your current cost per ticket.
-Divide your total support team cost by monthly tickets resolved.
-Then model what that number looks like if the AI handles 50% to 70% of your volume.
-If the AI tool's cost is meaningfully lower than the cost of human-handled tickets at that volume, the math works.
+How do I calculate whether AI customer support is worth the cost?
+Start with your current cost per ticket: total support team cost divided by monthly tickets resolved.
+Then model what that number looks like if AI handles 50 to 70% of your volume.
+If the tool's monthly cost is meaningfully lower than the human cost of handling that volume, the math works.

-Yes, if they choose the right pricing model.
-Flat subscription tools with reasonable volume limits are accessible for smaller teams.
-The key is avoiding enterprise platforms with seat minimums and annual commitments that assume a large team from day one.
+Can small teams afford AI customer support tools?
+Yes, if they choose the right model.
+Tiered plans with published entry pricing are accessible for small teams and scale in steps as volume grows.
+The pattern to avoid is enterprise platforms with seat minimums and annual commitments that assume a large team from day one.

+Insights